-We have compiled a list of common problems that often cause a delay or cancelling of a real estate closing, including;
+We have compiled a list of common problems that often cause a delay or canceling of a real estate closing, including;

 3. Lenders asking for more information or documents at the last minute

-4. Buyer doesn’t have enough money to close
+4. The Buyer doesn’t have enough money to close

-5. Tenant or seller hasn’t moved out of property
+5. Tenant or seller hasn’t moved out of the property

 6. Discovery of a lien on the property